What Is A Health And Safety Management System

 Real Consequences of Skipping It

 Imagine a warehouse where forklifts zip around without any formal safety protocol.
-That's why a small slip, a missed inspection, or a rushed shift can turn a routine day into a nightmare.
+Also, a small slip, a missed inspection, or a rushed shift can turn a routine day into a nightmare.
 Injuries, legal battles, lost productivity, and damaged morale are just the tip of the iceberg.
 In many industries, failing to meet basic safety standards can trigger hefty fines or even shutdowns.

 The Business Case